NGEET/fates-tutorial/docs/source/create_scripts.md

 The first line indicates that this is a shell script.
 Next is a block of  code indicating some model configurations.
-The CIME model, in this case e3sm, is the infrastructure that allows different model components to communicate, for example, the land model and the atmospheric model.
+The CIME model is the infrastructure that allows different model components to communicate, for example, the land model and the atmospheric model.
 The COMPSET specifies which components are active.
 Here we will run land only simulations.
 RES is the model resolution.
 In a global run this would be the size of each model grid cell.